Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 ### Prerequisites

-- (optional if your environment only consist of one GPU) A Wooly Controller URL.
+- A Wooly Controller URL (optional if your environment only consist of one GPU).
     - A direct connection to the GPU node running the WoolyAI Server is possible.
 - Docker installed on the machine where you will run the Wooly client ML container.
 - A fast connection to the GPU nodes running the WoolyAI Server.
 Typically, you'll want to run client containers on the same network as the GPU nodes running the WoolyAI Servers.